Zeta Leporis: Stellar components

 Zeta Leporis has a stellar classification of A2 IV-V(n), suggesting that it is in a transitional stage between an A-type main-sequence star and a subgiant.
 The (n) suffix indicates that the absorption lines in the star's spectrum appear nebulous because it is spinning rapidly, causing the lines to broaden because of the Doppler effect.
 The projected rotational velocity is 245 km/s, giving a lower limit on the star's actual equatorial azimuthal velocity.

 The star has about 1.46 times the mass of the Sun, along with 1.5 times the radius, and 14 times the luminosity.
 The abundance of elements other than hydrogen and helium, what astronomers term the star's metallicity, is only 17% of the abundance in the Sun.
-The star appears to be very young, probably around 231 million years in age, but the margin of error spans 50–347 million years old.
+The star appears to be young, probably around 231 million years in age, but the margin of error spans 50–347 million years old.